Blind Faith (Blind Faith album): Album cover

-The image, which Seidemann titled "Blind Faith", became the inspiration for the name of the band itself, which had been unnamed when the artwork was commissioned.
-According to Seidemann: "It was Eric who elected to not print the name of the band on the cover.
-The name was instead printed on the wrapper, when the wrapper came off, so did the type."
-That had been done previously for several other albums.

 In America, Atco Records used a cover based on elements from a flyer for the band's Hyde Park concert of 7 June 1969.

 Release history

 The album was released on vinyl in 1969 on Polydor Records in the UK and Europe, and on Atco Records in the US.
 Polydor released a compact disc in 1986, adding two previously unreleased tracks, "Exchange and Mart" and "Spending All My Days", recorded by Ric Grech for an unfinished solo album, supported by George Harrison, Denny Laine, and Trevor Burton.

 An expanded edition of the album was released on 9 January 2001, with previously unreleased tracks and 'jams' included.
 The studio electric version of "Sleeping in the Ground" had previously been released on the four-disc boxed set for Clapton, Crossroads (released 1988, recorded 1963–1987, including several previously unreleased live or alternate studio recordings).
 The bonus disc of jams does not include bassist Grech, who had yet to join the band, but includes a guest percussionist, Guy Warner.
 Two live tracks from the 1969 Hyde Park concert not included here, "Sleeping in the Ground" and a cover of "Under My Thumb", are also available on Winwood's four-disc retrospective The Finer Things.